Staffing profiles have other features that are useful for resource managers.

 - You create a base line for a staffing profile which is not associated with any project.

-Financial Management allows you to organize and track costs.
+Financial Management enables you to organize and track costs.
 You can roll up actual costs from a work plan to the financial summary.
-If you choose to calculate forecasted labor costs from the staffing profile position forecasts and allocations, you are creating lines in the financial summary for planned labor costs that are automatically calculated using cost rate rules.
+If you choose to calculate forecasted labor costs from the staffing profile position forecasts and allocations, lines are created in financial summaries for planned labor costs that are automatically calculated using cost rate rules.

 PPM keeps two decimals when calculating forecasted labor costs and thus may lead to tiny deviation in Financial Summary.